Disq-Code-Bot/dyarn/README.md

 ---
 ### *Configs file*
 As our objective is to make you life a little easier with Deno commands, adding a custom config file or adding more flags, well... wouldn't help a lot.
 So by default (you may if you wan't, change this with the: ``` --config={path} ``` flag after dyarn invoker) dyarn uses Deno recommended config file name (and later auto identifiable file by Deno): ```deno.json```.
+> Note: If more than one config file path is provided, the last one provided will be the used one!

 All dyarn options should be passed inside the ```dyarnOptions``` keys inside the deno.json file.
 ```json